pereznetworks/TD-Project9/README.md

 # Preface:

+    This is a experimental project not meant for production

-  If you are a Developer and/or a Team Treehouse Project Reviewer...
+    If you are a Developer

-  When cloning and/or downloading this repo,

-    before running npm start...

-    `cd to project9-gallery-app`
-      this is the folder where the code and npm package.json are located

-    Your are welcome to read the Developer-how-to using the link below...
+      Please read the Developer-how-to using the link below...

   [README.MD for building and running the TD-Project9/project9-gallery-app](https://github.com/pereznetworks/TD-Project9/tree/master/project9-gallery-app)

-  If you want to get a little background on this project and ...

-    what it took to complete it

-    then continue reading and come back to the link later...

 # Project Summary: